TristanBilot/feae/README.md

 ## Datasets

-Simply download `NF-CSE-CIC-IDS2018-v2` and `NF-UNSW-NB15-v2` files at this [URL](https://staff.itee.uq.edu.au/marius/NIDS_datasets/), into the root folder of the repo.
-Unzip the archive and move `NF-CSE-CIC-IDS2018-v2.csv` from data data folder to the root of the repo.
+Simply download `NF-CSE-CIC-IDS2018-v2` and `NF-UNSW-NB15-v2` files at this [URL](https://staff.itee.uq.edu.au/marius/NIDS_datasets/).
+Unzip the archives and move `NF-CSE-CIC-IDS2018-v2.csv` and `NF-UNSW-NB15-v2.csv` from the data folder to the root of the repo.

 ## Installation